-Named as one of the Top 10 Local Fourth of July Celebrations by National Geographic, the Independence Day Celebration & Anvil Shoot looks at how rural residents celebrated the nation's independence at the Museum of Appalachia.
+The Independence Day Celebration & Anvil Shoot looks at how rural residents celebrated the nation's independence July 4, 2019 at the Museum of Appalachia.
 Shooting the anvil has become the highlight of this event as the earth shakes following a huge blasting sound.
-Patriotic ceremonies, music, rail splitting, wood carving and blacksmith demonstrations, and summer treats like hamburgers and hotdogs, kettle corn and homemade ice cream round out the family-friendly, unforgettable experience.
+Patriotic ceremonies, music, historic demonstrations, tours of the museum and food vendors round out the family-friendly, unforgettable experience.

-Franklin on the Fourth is an annual celebration of America’s independence featuring family-friendly activities like nonstop music, crafts, endless food options, antique cars and a large kids zone beginning 10 a.m.
-July 4 in downtown Franklin.
-Browse the wood working stations, jewelry and other handmade items in the craft booths.
+Franklin on the Fourth is an annual celebration of America’s independence featuring family-friendly activities beginning 10 a.m.
+July 4, 2019 in downtown Franklin.
+Music will be performed and crafts, endless food options, antique cars and a large kids zone that features a petting zoo, pony rides and inflatables are also included.
 When you get hungry, nosh on barbecue or nachos, corndogs and roasted corn on the cob.
-After the daytime fun, head to Harlinsdale Farm 8 p.m. for the fireworks display that starts at 9 p.m.
+After the daytime fun, head to Harlinsdale Farm 8 p.m. for the fireworks display that starts approximately at 9 p.m.

 For the 44th consecutive year, Gatlinburg is the location to experience the first July 4th parade in the nation as it begins at 12:01 a.m.
 ET July 4, 2019 down the Parkway.
 An upwards of 80,000 spectators gather each year to see the procession, honoring military veterans and U.S. military heroes with the classic, small town American parade.
 Festivities during the day include the annual River Raft Regatta, a race of unmanned floatables down the Little Pigeon River, and a 20-minute fireworks display at 10 p.m.
 ET.
 Snag the best view around traffic lights #3 and #5.